Choosing between Apollo and Hunter.io for your B2B prospecting often comes down to these five questions:

 Through GTM Workspace, sellers get AI-drafted outreach that draws from the full account context, not just a name and company.

 Through GTM Studio, marketers orchestrate campaigns across email, calls, ads, and direct mail.
-The philosophy: instead of just sending more messages, send the right message to the right person at the right time, informed by signals that indicate they're actually ready to engage.
+The philosophy: instead of just sending more messages, send the right message to the right person at the right time, informed by signals that indicate they are actually ready to engage.

 Intent data and signals separate prospecting from intelligence

-Static prospecting (build a list, blast emails) works until it doesn't.
+Static prospecting (build a list, blast emails) works until it does not.
 Intent data tells you which companies are actively researching solutions like yours, so you can prioritize accounts that are ready to buy instead of guessing.

 Hunter's Signals feature tracks three categories: companies that recently received funding, companies actively hiring in specific roles, and alerts on followed companies.
-It's useful for event-driven targeting, but narrow.
+It is useful for event-driven targeting, but narrow.

 Free users get 10 Signals; unlimited Signals require the Scale or Enterprise tiers.
 "Companies that got acquired" and "companies on a hiring streak" are listed as coming soon.